klum-dsl/klum-ast/wiki/Default-Values.md

 # Delegate fields (delegate)

-If the annotated field is empty, a property with the same name of the targeted delegate is returned.
+The default value is taken from a property with the same name of the targeted delegate.
 This is especially useful in object hierarchies in combination with the `@Owner` field.

 ```groovy